sahabpardaz/hbase-rule/README.md

 ### Add it to your project
 Notes:
 The dependencies defined in the pom of this project, should be rewritten in the client pom.
 The user should define them with its appropriate choice of version.
-But he/she should note that he/she should define the server and minicluster dependencies in test scope.
+But should define the server and minicluster dependencies in test scope.

 You can reference to this library by either of java build systems (Maven, Gradle, SBT or Leiningen) using snippets from this jitpack link: